PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 The coupling of deployment and release can cause two main issues:

-1. New code doesn't work as expected.
-For example, a value saving locally but not in production due to an unexpected interaction with the production database.
+1. New code may not work as expected.
+For example, queries that worked locally timing out on production data.

 2. It breaks other features or the entire app.
 For example, values created by new features corrupt other data unexpectedly and crashes the app in production.

 By preventing new code from automatically releasing after a deployment, you lower the risk of these issues.
-This is known as **decoupling deployment from release**.
+This is called **decoupling deployment from release**.

-Doing this enables [testing code in production](/blog/testing-in-production).
-This process helps you discover issues arising from production infrastructure and the new code's integration with the real release.
+Doing so enables you to [test your code safely in production](/blog/testing-in-production) and catch any issues before they impact your users.

 On top of lowering the risk of issues, decoupling can increase developer productivity and app reliability.
 The specific benefits include: